 The standard period of study is four semesters.
-This covers the subject semesters for theory and the module examinations, as well as the master's dissertation.
+This covers the subject semesters for theory and the examinations, including the master's dissertation.

-Degree
+§ 3 Degree

 After passing the master's examination, UAS Wismar will award the university degree 'Master of Arts' (M.A.).